Eurasian blue tit: Voice

 Eurasian blue tits use songs and calls throughout the year.
-Songs are mostly used in late winter and spring to defend the territory or to attract mates.
-Calls are used for multiple reasons.
-Communication with other Eurasian blue tits is the most important motivation for the use of calls.
-They inform one another of their location in trees by means of contact-calls.
-They use alarm-calls to warn others (including birds of other species such as the great tit, the European robin or the treecreeper) about the presence of predators in the neighbourhood.
-Scolding, for example, is used when a ground predator (e.g. fox, cat or dog), a low flying predator or a perched owl are noticed.
-Sometimes this is followed by mobbing behaviour in which birds gather together in flocks to counter a predator.
-The alarm-whistle warns other birds about the proximity of a Eurasian sparrowhawk, a northern goshawk, a common buzzard or other flying predators that form a potential danger in the air.
-A series of high-pitched 'zeedling' notes are given by both partners before and during copulation.
-The begging call is used by juveniles to beg for food from parents.
-The acoustic structure of begging calls changes during nestling development, changing from pure-tone, low-frequency, soft calls during the first days of development and gradually turn into white-noise, hiss-like, powerful calls of broadband frequency.
+Songs are mostly performed in late winter and spring to defend the territory or to attract mates.
+Calls are used for multiple reasons, the most important of which is communication with other Eurasian blue tits.
+They inform one another of their location in trees by means of contact calls.
+They use alarm-calls to warn others (including birds of other species such as the great tit, the European robin or the treecreeper) about the predators in the area.
+Scolding, for example, is used when a ground predator (e.g. fox, cat or dog), a low-flying predator or a perched owl are noticed, and sometimes this is followed by mobbing behaviour in which birds gather together in flocks to counter a predator.

+The alarm whistle warns other birds of the proximity of potential aerial predators such as Eurasian sparrowhawks, a northern goshawks, and common buzzards.
+Both partners make a series of high-pitched 'zeedling' notes are given by both partners before and during copulation.
+The begging call is used by juveniles to beg for food from their parents.
+The acoustic structure of these begging calls changes during nestling development, changing from pure-tone, low-frequency, soft calls in the early stages of development to white-noise, hiss-like, calls of lower frequency.
 The information conveyed by begging calls can be masked by anthropogenic noise, and the age-related variation in calls may mean some phases of nestling development are more vulnerable to this disruption than others.

 Learned behaviour

-An interesting example of culturally transmitted learning in birds was the phenomenon dating from the 1920s of blue tits teaching one another how to open traditional British milk bottles with foil tops, to get at the cream underneath.
-Such behaviour has since been gradually suppressed as a result of the declining popularity of both full-fat milk and milk delivery.
+An interesting example of culturally transmitted learning in birds is the phenomenon, dating from the 1920s, of blue tits teaching one another to open traditional British milk bottles with foil tops to access the cream underneath.
+Such behaviour has since been gradually suppressed due to the declining popularity of both full-fat milk and milk delivery.
 In addition, the instinct to strip bark from trees in search of insects has developed into a tendency to peel building materials such as thatch, wallpaper, stucco and window putty.

 Predators and natural threats

-The small size of the Eurasian blue tit makes it vulnerable to prey by larger birds such as jays who catch the vulnerable fledglings when they leave the nest.
-The most important predator is probably the Eurasian sparrowhawk, closely followed by the domestic cat.
-Nests may be robbed by mammals such as weasels and red squirrels, as well as introduced grey squirrels in the UK.
+The small size of the Eurasian blue tit makes it vulnerable to predation by larger birds such as jays, which catch the vulnerable fledglings when they leave the nest.
+The most important predators are probably the Eurasian sparrowhawk, and the domestic cat.
+Nests may also be robbed by mammals such as weasels and red squirrels, as well as introduced grey squirrels in the UK.

-The successful breeding of chicks is dependent on sufficient supply of green caterpillars as well as satisfactory weather.
-Breeding seasons may be affected badly if the weather is cold and wet between May and July, particularly if this coincides with the emergence of the caterpillars on which the nestlings are fed.
+Successful chick breeding depends on a sufficient supply of green caterpillars, as well as favourable weather.
+Breeding seasons may be badly affected if the weather is unseasonably cold and wet between May and July, particularly if this coincides with the emergence of caterpillars on which the nestlings are fed.